igorkasyanchuk/hasharay_ext/README.md

 Available options: `def fpath(key, strict: false, separator: ".", default: nil)`.

+You can also return multiple values, pay attention to the `hash.fpath("position.company.team+office")`.
+Note that "+" works only for the last key in the queried "path".

 Note that keys in the returned hash are stringified.

 More examples available in the specs.